pinaraliogullari/QuizApp/README.md

 # QuizApp
- This is a quiz app developed with Asp.NET.Core Web API and React.
-Js.
+ This is a quiz app developed with Asp.NET.Core Web API and React Js.